PrivateCoffee/structables/README.md

 `pip3 install -r requirements.txt`.

 For the production environment, you also need the uWSGI Python3 plugin.
 On Debian, it can be installed via `apt install uwsgi-plugin-python3`

-Furthermore, you need to install the Chromium binary used by Playwright.
-You can do this by running `playwright install chromium`.

 ## Production